Feedback Refined Local-Global Network for Super-Resolution of Hyperspectral Imagery

-As shown in Table \ref{tab:CAVE}, our proposed SSFN method significantly outperforms other algorithms with respect to all objective evaluation indexes.
-Specifically, the Bicubic produces the worst performance among these comparison algorithms.
-As the most competitive general gray/RGB image super-resolution methods, VDSR and RCAN can produce quite pleasurable results.
-However, their SAM indices are relatively poor when compared with those single hyperspectral image super-resolution approaches, \emph{i.e}, 3DCNN \cite{mei2017hyperspectral} and SSPSR \cite{jiang2020learning}.
-Similar to our proposed method, SSPSR \cite{jiang2020learning} also adopts a group strategy, which can well explore the spectral information.
-Thus, it achieves the second best results for the SAM indices.
+Table \ref{tab:CAVE} shows that our FRLGN method outperforms other comparative methods in all objective assessment metrics.
+Specifically, the baseline approach has the worst performance among these compared algorithms.
+As the competitive multispectral image super-resolution methods, VDSR and RCAN can generate very satisfactory results.
+Nonetheless, in comparison with those HSI super-resolution methods, \emph{i.e}, 3DCNN \cite{mei2017hyperspectral} and SSPSR \cite{jiang2020learning}, their spectral reconstruction effect (SAM) is relatively poor.
+This indicates that the multispectral super-resolution approaches cannot effectively explore the spectral prior information from the hyperspectral data.
+Similar to our work, SSPSR \cite{jiang2020learning} also adopts a group strategy but neglects the continuous relationship among band groups.
+Therefore, it achieves the suboptimal results for the SAM indices.